 Mr. Strassburger also understands the complex relationships that municipalities have with other government bodies and businesses.
 As the long-time solicitor for Findlay Township, he helped secure an agreement with Allegheny County that enabled the township to collect parking taxes.
 He also helped Findlay Township resolve a tax dispute with a solid waste management contractor.
 For Monroeville, Mr. Strassburger collected millions of dollars in taxes from a Fortune 500 company.
 On behalf of Sabre Systems and Service, a real estate appraisal contractor, he negotiated a substantial settlement in a dispute with Allegheny County involving a court-ordered reassessment of all 580,000 properties in the county.

-Mr. Strassburger is a mediator for the U. S. District Court for the Western District of Pennsylvania and is certified as a mediator and commercial arbitrator by the American Arbitration Association.
+Mr. Strassburger has been a mediator for the U. S. District Court for the Western District of Pennsylvania and is certified as a mediator and commercial arbitrator by the American Arbitration Association.